beyond-io/ClassRater/README.md

 ClassRater improves on this situation by introducing an easy to use data structure, which defaults to a centralized experience: no redundancies, no duplicates, all related information is found in one place.

-Using it, students can search for specific courses, read reviews written by other students, and make more informed decisions.
+Using ClassRater, students can search for specific courses, read reviews written by other students, and make more informed decisions.

 ## Features